yassouali/fast.ai_notes/cutting_edge_DL/lecture11.md

 And we see that there is a clear correlation between the position of the current word we want to translate, and the input words the decoder focuses on, which is totaly reasonable.

-##  5. <a name='Imageretrieval:DevisePaperhttp:papers.nips.ccpaper5204-devise-a-deep-visual-semantic-embedding-model.pdf'></a>Image retrieval: Devise [Paper](http://papers.nips.cc/paper/5204-devise-a-deep-visual-semantic-embedding-model.pdf)
+##  5. <a name='Imageretrieval:DevisePaperhttp:papers.nips.ccpaper5204-devise-a-deep-visual-semantic-embedding-model.pdf'></a>Image retrieval: [Devise](http://papers.nips.cc/paper/5204-devise-a-deep-visual-semantic-embedding-model.pdf)

 In this last section of the lecture, we're going to try to merge both world, the visual and textual representations, the objective here is to represent the images and their classes (words) in the same space / manifold, this way we can use a search word (given its word vector) and find the images with similar representation, that will hopefully be of the classes we're trying to find.